-The M.Div. /M.A. in Religion is housed in the School of Divinity.
-The unique dual degree requires completion of the 60 hour core, 6 hours of biblical studies electives, 3 hours of historical and theological studies electives, 3 hours of practical ministry electives of the M.Div. degree, and the 36 hour M.A. in Religion for a total of 108 hours.
-The M.A. in Religion program includes eighteen hours taken from a common core offered by the Department of Religious Studies and Philosophy.
-Students in the M.A. in Religion program select from one of three concentrations: Religious Studies Concentration, Biblical Studies/Languages Concentration, or Out-of-Department Concentration.
-Each concentration is comprised of twelve (12) semester hours.
+The MA in Religion program includes 18 hours taken from a common core offered by the Department of Religious Studies and Philosophy.
+Students in the MA in Religion program select from one of three concentrations: Religious Studies Concentration, Biblical Studies/Languages Concentration, or Out-of-Department Concentration.
+Each concentration is comprised of twelve (12) credit hours.
 Students also select six hours from one of two tracks: the research track (thesis research and writing) or the teaching track (a pedagogy course and an internship in university teaching).

 In addition to the basic requirements for admission to the University’s Graduate School (a bachelor’s degree from a regionally accredited institution of higher learning, transcripts, satisfactory scores on either the Graduate Record examination or the Miller Analogies Test, and three positive letters of recommendation), full admission is granted to students who have met the following requirements:

 - A minimum GPA of 2.7 on a 4.0 scale

 - GRE or MAT scores.

 - Submit a 15-20 page research paper with documented research on a topic in the field of Religious Studies.
 This essay can be something the applicant has written previously for an academic assignment.
 The essay must be submitted electronically in Rich Text Format by email to the Graduate School.